Jbleezy/BO2-Reimagined/README.md

 * Decreased recoil

 ### Mauser C96
+* Ammo gets added to the clip at the same time that it gets added in the reload animation
 * Upgraded: decreased last stand ammo from 2 clips to 1 clip

+### MG08/15
+* Ammo gets added to the clip at the same time that it gets added in the reload animation

+### MP40
+* Ammo gets added to the clip at the same time that it gets added in the reload animation

 ### MTAR
 * Decreased recoil